mr-adult/tree-iterators-rs/README.md

 as lazy as possible and only calls the get_value_and_children method variant once per node in the tree.
 This means you are able to lazily build/generate the tree as traversal progresses if you choose to.
 This opens the door to using this library to do some crazy things.
-I would love to hear about any use cases like this that you come up with.
-Please leave a note/issue on the github repo!